 All students are welcome to use the Recreation Center and take advantage of the wide variety of events, programs, intramural and entertainment offerings.
-Those students who have registered for 5 credits or more will be assessed a mandatory \$150 fee each semester to help support the facility and its diverse program offerings.
-Faculty, staff, alumni and students with less than 5 credits, are encouraged to purchase memberships in order to have unlimited access to the many opportunities for recreation and exercise at this facility.
+All students registering for a Juneau based class, on-site or distance, are assessed a per credit consolidated fee which includes access to the facility and its diverse program offerings.
+Faculty, staff and alumni may purchase memberships in order to have unlimited access to the many opportunities for recreation and exercise at this facility.
 Membership options may be discussed with the front desk staff at any time.
-Day use access is granted at only \$3/day.
 Many programs such as concerts, dances, performances, intramurals and movies are free to all students at all times.
-The Student Recreation center rents equipment to students, faculty, staff, and alumni including: kayaks, backpacks, tents, cross country skis, snowshoes, and much more.
+The Student Recreation center rents equipment to students, faculty, staff, and alumni including: backpacks, tents, cross country skis, snowshoes, and much more.
 Equipment rentals for outdoor activities can be checked out at the front desk.